Health Information Technology Associate of Applied Science

 Teaching and Learning Coordinator: Stacie Kreinbrink, MBA, RHIA

 Teaching and Learning Coordinator: Kelly Williams, MBA, RHIT

-The HIT associate of applied science degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The HIT associate of applied science degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) at the Davenport University main campus in Grand Rapids, MI.
 Contact information:

 233 N. Michigan Avenue Suite 2150